abertschi/omelette-sync/readme.md

 # OmeletteSync

-> Encryption to the rescue!
-Sync all your files with the cloud, save and sound.

 OmeletteSync is a file synchronization tools for cloud storage.
-It keeps track of all your files and synchronizes changes with the cloud.
-We give you back the control to decide whether and who do you want to share your personal files with.
-That's why OmeletteSync uses industrial encryption standards to encrypt files during synchronization.
-Your password stays on your machine and never leaves it, making you only be able to read your files.
+It keeps track of all your files, synchronizes changes with the cloud and uses industrial encryption standards to encrypt your files during synchronization.

-## Primary goals:
+## Core features

 - Automatically detect file changes
 - Synchronize files with cloud storage providers
-- Transparent encryption layer using Advanced Encryption Standard (AES)
+- Transparent encryption layer
-- Combine multiple accounts into a single logical unit for the purpose of storage expansion.
+- Combine multiple accounts into a single logical unit for the purpose of storage expansion
-- Support for OSX, Linux
+- Support for Mac OS X and Linux

-### Supported cloud storage providers
+## Supported storage providers
 As for the beginning, Google Drive is supported.
-However, support for multiple providers is part of the core design.

 ## Development notice